mui/material-ui/docs/src/pages/customization/typography/typography.md

 {{"demo": "pages/customization/typography/TypographyVariants.js"}}

+Apart from the default ones, you can also add custom variants, or disable some of the existing ones.
+See the [Adding & disabling variants](/components/typography/#adding-amp-disabling-variants) example for more info.

 ## Default values

 You can explore the default values of the typography using [the theme explorer](/customization/default-theme/?expand-path=$.typography) or by opening the dev tools console on this page (`window.theme.typography`).